Get a student from the Marketing Management programme as an intern

 To ensure the right match between students and companies, we have compiled a list of requirements to internship companies (pdf)

-As the internship is a part of the Marketing Management programme, your company has no financial obligations towards the student.
+As the internship is a part of the Marketing Management programme, your company is not obliged to pay a salary to the intern.

 If the internship takes place in a company in Denmark, the student is covered by the act on worker's compensation (lov om arbejdsskadesikring), cf. Ministerial Order no.185 from 23 February 2017, and by the act on liability for damages (lov om erstatningsansvar).